GameDevGroup4/Unity-Project/README.md

 ## Comments
 If you want to try new idea, you can push the code to new braches other than main to make sure the main code are safe

+Then if you are sure about your idea, you can create pull request and merge the modified branch to main branch